 When I worked at Apoteksgruppen, I did a lot of campaign analysis, which was incredibly fun.
 Trying to discern patterns and understand the impact of campaigns is not always easy.
 What I analysed was not just how the campaign and sales were connected, but also how long the campaign effect lasted after the campaign was over and whether they jumped up a notch regarding normal sales.

 The 2 examples below show that different offers work differently and affect sales differently.
 Test if you can figure out which offer affects total sales the most in the 2 cases and if you can discern an improvement in total sales thanks to the campaign?

 Product A shows that the 25% discount correlates to 1.0 with total sales and only 0.2 with the offer 3 for 2.
 The regular sales increase significantly during the campaigns and it is not only the discounted sales that contribute to increased total sales.
 However, the trend is steady and not rising or falling.
 The conclusion is that if you do not run a campaign, sales would not be so high, however, it can affect profitability with extensive campaigns.

 In Product B’s case, it is the reverse where “3 for 2” correlates well with sales, which has a rising trend and peaks during the campaign.
 One can assume here that campaign can be important in the event of a gradual increase in trend, which is what one wants to achieve.

 In this post, I have shown that the CORREL function is great for reconciliations and forecasting, but that it can also be used for other analysis.
-In the next post I will show how to easily make a professional doughnut chart and when I usually use it.
+Check out one of my other posts, where I show how to easily make a professional doughnut chart and when I usually use it.

 Carl Stiller in collaboration with Learnesy